sagemath/sage-patchbot/README.txt

 Type --help for a list of options, though most configuration is done via an optional JSON config file.
 This is what is invoked by sage --patchbot [...]

+For more documentation on running a patchbot, see http://wiki.sagemath.org/buildbot/details

 **SERVER**

 The server needs a Python with Flask and mongodb installed.
 Installing numpy and PIL (pillow) will allow multi-colored blurbs.

 Start a monitoring loop with

-    python run_server.py
+    python run_server.py (THIS IS OBSOLETE, now using serve.wsgi)

 Currently, the server is set up to run on port 21100, communicating with a mongod instance running on 21002.